Drawing

 Stroke profile options in the Appearance panel.

 You can add your own profile to the list if you wish to reuse it.
 To do this, you create a new profile using the Path Width tool.
-Keep an object with the customized profile selected.
 Bring up the list of profiles.
 Tap on the menu icon to the right from the panel's title and choose Add.
 To delete a custom profile from the list, select this profile and tap on Remove in the menu.

 Removing a new Stroke profile from the library.